Joint Committee on Vaccination and Immunisation: COVID-19 vaccines (2020–2024)

 The initial JCVI recommendation for a booster programme in autumn 2022 (published as interim advice in May) included everyone aged 65 and over, selected workers and care home residents, and people in clinical risk groups aged 16 and over.
 In July, their final recommendations for the autumn programme were widened to include people aged 50 and over, residents and staff in care homes for older adults, front-line health and social care workers, unpaid carers, people aged 5 to 49 in clinical risk groups, and household contacts aged 5 to 49 of those who are immunosuppressed.
 Refinements to the advice in August included the addition of the first approved bivalent vaccine from Moderna, although the committee found it would give only a marginally higher immune response, and stated that timeliness was more important than the type of vaccine.
 A second bivalent vaccine from Pfizer-BioNTech was later added to the recommendations for the Autumn 2022 programme.

 For the 2023 spring programme, JCVI recommended booster doses for people aged 75 and over, all residents in care homes for older adults, and everyone aged 5 and over who is immunosuppressed.
+The recommendation for the 2023 autumn booster set the general age cut-off at 65, and again included care home residents and front-line health and social care workers.
+Lower age limits were adjusted: six months for clinical risk groups, 12 for household contacts of people with immunosuppression, and 16 for carers and care home staff.

+For spring 2024, doses were again recommended for those aged 75 and over, residents in care homes for older adults, and immunosuppressed people aged 6 months and over.
+Vaccination in autumn 2024 was recommended (as in 2023) for adults over 65, residents in a care home for older adults, and those aged 6 months and over in a clinical risk group; but not for health and social care workers, staff in care homes for older adults, unpaid carers and household contacts of people with immunosuppression.
+In August 2024, the UK government decided to continue to offer vaccination to frontline health and social care staff, as well as staff in care homes for older people, in the autumn 2024 programme.

+The JCVI recommendation for spring 2025 was the same as for spring 2024.